ChaoXi845/Bionic_Air_Vehicle_Cluster/README.md

 # Bionic Air Vehicle Cluster
 Research on Self-organization Behavior of the Bionic Flapping-wing Air Vehicle Cluster Based on Local Information Interaction.
-This is some information of my bachelor's thesis.
+This is a brief introduction of my bachelor's thesis.
+##